ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot.md

 This handler activates only in WalletState, expecting a valid wallet address.

-The next handler seems to be very complicated but it's not.
-First, we check if the message contains a valid wallet address using `len(message.text) == 48` (wallet addresses are 48 characters long).
+Consider the next handler.
+First, we check if the message contains a wallet address with a valid length using `len(message.text) == 48`.
 After that, we use `api.detect_address` function to check if the address is valid.
 This function also returns "Correct" address, which is stored in the database.

 After that, we get the air type from FSMContext using `await state.get_data()` and store it in  `user_data` variable.